-The sphincter muscle of the urinary bladder serves as a closure mechanism and contains smooth as well as striated muscles.
-It has close contact to the muscles of the pelvic floor, but should strictly be distinguished from it.
+The sphincter muscle of the urinary bladder serves as a closure mechanism and contains smooth and striated muscles.
+It has close contact to the pelvic floor muscles, but should strictly be distinguished from them.

-The “smooth urinary bladder sphincter“, also called lissosphincter, circularly and longitudinally encloses the bladder neck from the Trigonum vesicae.
+The ‘smooth urinary bladder sphincter’, also called the lissosphincter, circularly and longitudinally encloses the bladder neck from the Trigonum vesicae.

 The striated part of the sphincter is hoof-shaped.
-There are again differences concerning its concrete place between the male and female wing: In the female body, the muscle fibres surround the proximal to middle area of the urethra.
-In the male body, the striated part of the prostate runs through the whole extension of the membranous urethra.
+There are again differences concerning its concrete place between the male and female wing: In women, the muscle fibers surround the proximal to the middle area of the urethra.
+In men, the striated part of the prostate runs through the whole extension of the membranous urethra.

-Because of the mass of different diseases and restrictions, not everything can be mentioned and explained in this section.
-Therefore, only the most important disorders are named and briefly explained.
+The different diseases and restrictions are numerous.
+Hence, not everything can be mentioned and explained in this section.
+Only the most important disorders are named and briefly explained.

-One of the most common diseases of the urinary bladder is the inflammation of the bladder, or cystitis, which is accompanied by pain in the lower abdomen and painful passing of urine.
-The infection often ascends from the urethra and as women have a shorter urethra, they suffer from it more often.
+One of the most common urinary bladder diseases is cystitis, which is inflammation accompanied by pain in the lower abdomen and painful passing of urine.
+The infection often ascends from the urethra and, since women have a shorter urethra, they are at higher risk.

-Physical influences (for example stress or fear) or physical impacts (for example in the case of paraplegia, detrusor-sphincter-dysynergy) can cause a dysfunction in the closure mechanism and hence cause urinary incontinence.
+Physical influences (e.g., stress or fear) or physical impacts (e.g., paraplegia, detrusor-sphincter-dyssynergia) can cause a dysfunction in the closure mechanism, leading to urinary incontinence.
 In particular, stress and burden incontinence is distinguished from urge incontinence.
-In this condition there is involuntary passage of urine due to defective voluntary control of the external urethral sphincter.
+In this condition, there is an involuntary passage of urine due to defective voluntary control of the external urethral sphincter.

-1) Stress incontinence: This is leakage of urine when intra-abdominal pressure is raised, e.g. on coughing, laughing, sneezing, or lifting.
-It usually affects women when there is weakness of the muscles of the pelvic floor or pelvic ligaments, e.g. after childbirth or as part of the ageing process.
+Stress incontinence: This is leakage of urine when intra-abdominal pressure is raised, e.g., coughing, laughing, sneezing, or lifting.
+It usually affects women with weak pelvic floor muscles or ligaments, e.g., after childbirth or as part of the aging process.

-2) Urge incontinence: Leakage of urine follows a sudden and intense urge to void and may be due to a urinary tract infection, calculus, tumor or sudden stress.
+Urge incontinence: Urine leakage follows a sudden and intense urge to void and may be due to a urinary tract infection, calculus, tumor, or sudden stress.

 This occurs when there is:

-- Retention of urine due to obstruction of urinary outflow, e.g. enlarged prostate or urethral stricture
+- Retention of urine due to obstruction of the urinary outflow, e.g., enlarged prostate or urethral stricture

-An important issue in this section is of course bladder carcinoma.
+An essential issue in this section is bladder carcinoma.
 In most cases, it comes from the urothelium and usually causes symptoms only in the later stages.
-Symptoms include pain, micturition disturbances (“stuttering urination”) or urine discoloured by blood.
-Men are often more affected than women and smoking is considered to be the main risk factor.
+Symptoms include pain, micturition disturbances (“stuttering urination”), or hematuria.
+Men are often more affected than women, and smoking is considered to be the main risk factor.

-As the anatomy of the male and female urogenital wing shows some significant differences, the structure of the urethras decisively mirrors them.
-Therefore, the male and female urethras are examined separately.
+As the anatomy of the urogenital wing in both men and women shows some significant differences, the structure of the urethras decisively mirrors them.
+Therefore, the urethras of both genders are examined separately.

-The female urethra is clearly shorter than the male variant with an average length of 3–5 cm.
-Because of the significantly shorter length, infections happen more frequently in women than in men, thus women are more prone to inflammations of the bladder.
+The female urethra is clearly shorter than the male urethra, with an average length of 3–5 cm.
+Because of the significantly shorter length, women have a higher risk of infection than men and are more prone to bladder inflammation.

 The urethra consists of a histological perspective of the following layers, starting from the inside:

-- Tunica mucosa: Urothelion, merging into a multirow columnar epithelium and finally in a multi-layered uncornified squamous epithelium.
+- Tunica mucosa: urothelium, merging into a multirow columnar epithelium and finally in a multi-layered non-cornified squamous epithelium.
 The lumen is formed as a slit.